 Please note that the course textbooks listed above are used in NURS.
 3207, Care of Childbearing Families: Theory applications, as well as NURS.
 3208, Care of Childbearing Families: Clinical Application.

 Students may use course textbooks from previous semesters as a resource.
 ATI Nursing Education resources may be utilized and are encouraged.

 The NURS.
 3208 Clinical Course, focuses on the clinical application of the theoretical material presented in NURS.
 3207, Care of Childbearing Families: Theoretical Foundations.
 Please refer to Canvas for specific course content and outline for NURS.
 3208, Care of Childbearing Families: Clinical Application.

 Please check the schedule for recent updates on Class Dates & Room.

-For further calendar and details, please refer to the information posted in Blackboard.
+For full calendar, course information and specific course details, please refer to the information posted in Canvas.

 © School of Nursing | The University of Texas Health Science Center at San Antonio